MathWorks-Teaching-Resources/Climate-Data-Visualization-and-Analysis/README.md

 MATLAB® is used throughout.
 Tools from Image Processing Toolbox™, Statistics and Machine Learning Toolbox™, and Curve Fitting Toolbox™ are used as well.

 # Scripts

- *If you are viewing this in a version of MATLAB prior to R2023b, you can view the learning outcomes for each script* [*here*](https://www.mathworks.com/matlabcentral/fileexchange/110125-climate-data-visualization-and-analysis)

 ## [**GlobalTemperature.mlx**](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Climate-Data-Visualization-and-Analysis&project=ClimateVis.prj&file=Scripts/GlobalTemperature.mlx)
 |      |      |
 | :-- | :-- |